Bachelor of Arts in Leadership and Professional Studies online

 Tuition

-You’ll find value in the WP online BA in Leadership & Professional Studies
+You’ll find value in the WP online bachelor’s in leadership & professional studies

-Undergraduate online programs from William Paterson University offer affordable, pay-by-the-course tuition.
+The bachelor’s degree in leadership and professional studies online program from William Paterson University online offers affordable, pay-by-the-course tuition.
 All fees are included in the total tuition.

 Tuition breakdown: